From Prompts to Packets: A View from the Network on ChatGPT, Copilot, and Gemini: Traffic Collection Setup

 For the collection of the \emph{generic} dataset, each capture session lasted $15$~minutes and was dedicated to a single type of content generation, either text or multimodal.
 Overall, the \emph{generic} dataset consists of $20$~hours of traffic for each \gls{genai} app, with $10$~hours dedicated to text generation and the other $10$~hours to multimodal content generation, resulting in a total of $60$~hours of traffic.

-The \emph{controlled} dataset was obtained by executing the same set of ten prompts on all three \gls{genai} apps, and subsequently transmitting each prompt and the corresponding chatbot response via both \whatsapp and \telegram under identical capture conditions, ensuring strict comparability.
-Each controlled capture session lasted $10$~minutes, with one prompt issued per minute, followed by the reception of the complete response before proceeding to the next prompt (after a silence waiting time).
+\begin{draft} The \emph{controlled} dataset was obtained by executing the same set of ten prompts on all three \gls{genai} apps, and subsequently transmitting each prompt and the corresponding chatbot response via both \whatsapp and \telegram.
+This additional step ensures that \emph{exactly the same textual content} is exchanged across different apps, thereby decoupling the impact of the payload from the application-specific network behavior.
+As a consequence, any observed traffic differences can be attributed solely to how each app interacts with the network, rather than to variations in the generated content.
+All transmissions were performed under identical capture conditions to ensure strict comparability. \end{draft} Each controlled capture session lasted $10$~minutes, with one prompt issued per minute, followed by the reception of the complete response before proceeding to the next prompt (after a silence waiting time).
 The first nine prompts requested purely textual output, while the tenth prompt required multimodal content generation.
 Taking into account the additional captures for the \whatsapp and \telegram transmissions, the \emph{controlled} dataset comprises $90$~minutes of traffic in total.

-We publicly release the resulting datasets to foster replicability and further research on \gls{genai} app traffic. \footref{foot:dataset} Ethical considerations regarding users and user data are briefly discussed in the~\ref{appendix:ethics}.
+We publicly release the resulting $\mathtt{MIRAGE\text{-}GenAI\text{-}2025}$ datasets to foster replicability and further research on \gls{genai} app traffic. \footref{foot:dataset} Ethical considerations regarding users and user data are briefly discussed in the~\ref{appendix:ethics}.